TorroesPrime/Dynamic-Story-Generator/README.md

 # Dynamic Story Generator

 So this is a learning project that started out as an effort to build a program that could A- Randomly generate the materials or B- allow a user to select the materials for a  Character Sheet based on the Death Watch RPG.
+The program is being built using Python 3.7 because that's the programming language I have the most knowledge of (which admittidly is very little).
 The goals of the project have grown and it is now being used to develop a program that will generate multiple characters, load an external system that will then use the generated/supplied characters to proceed through a series of action based tests and use the result of those tests to build a story piece by piece.

 ## Example of what it will do